salmanmkc/Azure-Data-Platform/README.md

-# Azure Data Factory Project
+# Azure Data Platform/Analytics Platform
 This project is here to... {to do}

 ## Pre-requisites: